Jordanbarker/jordanbarker.github.io/marathon.md

 > Footwear replacement within 500-700 km was associated with reduced injury occurrence (p=0.04)."
 > <div class="source"> [Injury Incidence and Prevention Strategies Among Amateur Marathon Runners: A Prospective Cohort Study](https://www.icr-heart.com/article/injury-incidence-and-prevention-strategies-among-amateur-marathon-runners-a-prospective-cohort-study-2510/#:~:text=analysis%20included%20chi,marathon%20runners%20are%20at%20a) </div>

-Other studies point to similar findings, anywhere between 30%-75% of marathon runners will experience a running related injury.
+Other studies point to similar findings, anywhere between 30%-75% of marathon runners will experience a running related injury:

-> 33% of half or full marathon runners reported a running related injury or illness symptom at some time during the 16-week study period (n = 161).
+- 33% of half or full marathon runners reported a running related injury or illness symptom at some time during the 16-week study period (n = 161).
+[Running Themselves Into the Ground?
+Incidence, Prevalence, and Impact of Injury and Illness in Runners Preparing for a Half or Full Marathon](https://www.jospt.org/doi/10.2519/jospt.2019.8473)
-> <div class="source"> [Running Themselves Into the Ground?
-Incidence, Prevalence, and Impact of Injury and Illness in Runners Preparing for a Half or Full Marathon](https://www.jospt.org/doi/10.2519/jospt.2019.8473) </div>
+- Running-related injuries were reported in 53.6% (n = 28) of elite runners and 34.6% of recreational runners (n = 254).
+[Exploring the Relationship between Running-Related Technology Use and Running-Related Injuries: A Cross-Sectional Study of Recreational and Elite Long-Distance Runners](https://pmc.ncbi.nlm.nih.gov/articles/PMC10970008/#sec3-healthcare-12-00642)

-> Running-related injuries were reported in 53.6% (n = 28) of elite runners and 34.6% of recreational runners (n = 254).
+- 75% of elite marathon runners reported running-related musculoskeletal pain in the last 12 months (n = 199).
+[PREVALENCE OF MUSCULOSKELETAL PAIN IN MARATHON RUNNERS WHO COMPETE AT THE ELITE LEVEL](https://pubmed.ncbi.nlm.nih.gov/26900507/#:~:text=presence%2C%20location%20and%20intensity%20of,musculoskeletal%20pain)

-> <div class="source"> [Exploring the Relationship between Running-Related Technology Use and Running-Related Injuries: A Cross-Sectional Study of Recreational and Elite Long-Distance Runners](https://pmc.ncbi.nlm.nih.gov/articles/PMC10970008/#sec3-healthcare-12-00642) </div>
+#### Physical Therapy

-> 75% of elite marathon runners reported running-related musculoskeletal pain in the last 12 months (n = 199).
+Running a marathon will expose any weaknesses you have in your body.
+For me, it was my hips (fixed by doing [standing side leg raises](https://www.hingehealth.com/resources/articles/standing-side-leg-raise/)), then shins splints (likely due to a weak soleus - fixed by [bent knee calf raises](https://www.treatmyachilles.com/post/bent-knee-calf-raises-how-to-target-the-soleus-part-of-the-achilles-tendon)), and then plantar fasciitis (likely a tight calf muscle from all of the calf raises - fixed by following [these exercises](https://www.ortho.wustl.edu/content/Education/3691/Patient-Education/Educational-Materials/Plantar-Fasciitis-Exercises.aspx)).

-> <div class="source"> [PREVALENCE OF MUSCULOSKELETAL PAIN IN MARATHON RUNNERS WHO COMPETE AT THE ELITE LEVEL](https://pubmed.ncbi.nlm.nih.gov/26900507/#:~:text=presence%2C%20location%20and%20intensity%20of,musculoskeletal%20pain) </div>
+I'll preface by saying that I am biased since I'm married to a physical therapist, but her support was invaluable.
+My biggest advice here is that if you can afford it, see a physical therapist.
+Having a professional is worth the premium when you're in pain, and it is easy to misdiagnose yourself.
+There are also a lot of preventative exercises you can do to strengthen the body while running, and a physical therapist can help spot areas of improvement more efficiently.

 <!--
 Running-related injuries and pain are highly prevalent in both recreational and elite marathon runners.
 In a prospective cohort of 300 amateur marathon runners, 42% reported at least one injury during the training period, with medial tibial stress syndrome (24%), iliotibial band syndrome (19%), and plantar fasciitis (15%) being the most common issues; higher weekly mileage (>50 km/week) without strength training was associated with significantly higher injury incidence, while structured warm-up, strength training, and timely footwear replacement (every 500–700 km) were linked to lower injury rates <a href="#ref-1" class="ref" data-tooltip="Injury Incidence and Prevention Strategies Among Amateur Marathon Runners: A Prospective Cohort Study">[1]</a> In a 16-week study of runners preparing for a half or full marathon (n = 161), 33% reported a running-related injury or illness symptom at some point during the training block <a href="#ref-2" class="ref" data-tooltip="Running Themselves Into the Ground?
 Incidence, Prevalence, and Impact of Injury and Illness in Runners Preparing for a Half or Full Marathon.">[2]</a> Cross-sectional data from long-distance runners found running-related injuries in 53.6% of elite runners (n = 28) and 34.6% of recreational runners (n = 254) <a href="#ref-3" class="ref" data-tooltip="Exploring the Relationship between Running-Related Technology Use and Running-Related Injuries: A Cross-Sectional Study of Recreational and Elite Long-Distance Runners.">[3]</a> Among elite marathon runners specifically, 75% reported running-related musculoskeletal pain in the previous 12 months (n = 199) <a href="#ref-4" class="ref" data-tooltip="Prevalence of Musculoskeletal Pain in Marathon Runners Who Compete at the Elite Level">[4]</a>